A drug hunter’s new tricks

 Cells are busy places, and proteins are almost always at the center of the action, orchestrating processes like making and recycling molecules, launching an immune response, and making your muscles contract.
 They also are at the center when those processes go awry in different diseases, making them alluring drug targets for researchers and clinicians.

-Nathanael Gray, the Krishan-Shah Family Professor of Chemical and Systems Biology, is a drug hunter.
+Nathanael Gray, the Krishnan-Shah Family Professor of Chemical and Systems Biology, is a drug hunter.
 Gray, who recently joined Stanford ChEM-H as an Institute Scholar, is an expert in designing molecules that can bind to and interrupt the function of proteins to treat diseases like cancer.
 After building a career on designing drugs that target different proteins, he recently turned his focus to so-called “undruggable” proteins, those that cannot be blocked by a drug hunter’s usual tricks.
 His strategy, redirecting cellular functions to turn against dangerous proteins, could make more proteins—and more diseases—tractable.

 He talked with ChEM-H about getting a toehold in proteins, how to drug the “undruggable,” and the importance of team science.